 Direct Debits (auto debits)

 - Available for low-value, regular payments such as utility bills.

 - Settled and cleared in three business days.

-- Cheques are the most common form of cashless payment for retail and commercial transactions.
+- Cheques are still the most common form of cashless payment for retail and commercial transactions.

 - MICR-encoded cheques are cleared through ECCS and final settlement is done through PhilPaSS.
 In Greater Manila, settlement is next day and outside of this area, is up to seven working days.